Sharpham, Ashprington: Ash

 In 1962 Sharpham House was purchased by Maurice Ash (1917–2003), whose property developer grandfather, Gilbert Ash, had left him a large fortune.
 He was an environmentalist, writer, and planner.
 He was chairman of the Town and Country Planning Association and of the Dartington Trust.
 After World War II his friend Michael Young, later Lord Young of Dartington, introduced him to the Dartington Hall Trust, a design school with craft workshops, established by Leonard Elmhirst and his wealthy American heiress wife Dorothy Whitney, who in the 1920s had purchased the historic estate of Dartington Hall near Totnes and had restored at great expense the manor house and its mediaeval Great Hall.
 In 1947 Maurice Ash married Ruth Elmhirst, Leonard and Dorothy's daughter.
 Maurice and Ruth laid out formal gardens at Sharpham to the design of Percy Cane.
 In 1982 the Sharpham estate was transferred by Mr Ash to a charitable trust known as the Sharpham Trust, and he continued to reside at Sharpham until his death in 2003.

 Sharpham Trust

-In 1982 Sharpham House was acquired by the Sharpham Trust, still the owner in 2015, an educational charity "whose aims and objectives are to maintain, conserve and enhance the land, buildings, resources and biodiversity of the estate for public benefit; to provide opportunities for physical intellectual emotional and spiritual learning through activity, reflection, creativity and enquiry offering meditative and spiritual retreats in the house and grounds".
-Sharpham Vineyard is situated within the estate.
+Since 1982 Sharpham House has been owned by the Sharpham Trust, a registered educational charity whose aims and objectives are "to maintain, conserve and enhance the land, buildings, resources and bio-diversity of its estate for public benefit.
+To provide opportunities for physical, intellectual, emotional and spiritual learning; through activity, reflection, creativity and enquiry."

+In recent years, the trust has hosted Buddhist-inspired retreats, aiming to develop mental resilience, and help in coping with trauma and grief.
+In 2020, the trust began a nature restoration project with a rewilding approach.